-- The SMART MIC-1 is typically configured and controlled via the SMART Web Interface. - All SMART MIC-1 parameters are configured within a Settings Profile. - A Settings Profile is assigned to a SMART MIC-1 under the Devices tab. - SMART MIC-1 Device activity is determined by a Schedule Profile. - A Schedule Profile is assigned to a SMART MIC-1 under the Devices tab. - If the Schedule Profile under the Devices tab is set to Disabled, the SMART MIC-1 is still detected by the SMART System but its status is Idle.
+The SMART MIC-1 is typically configured and controlled via the SMART Web Interface.

+- All SMART MIC-1 parameters are configured within a Settings Profile. - A Settings Profile is assigned to a SMART MIC-1 under the Devices tab. - SMART MIC-1 Device activity is determined by a Schedule Profile. - A Schedule Profile is assigned to a SMART MIC-1 under the Devices tab.

-5.4 Ultrasonic Sensors
+5.2 Ultrasonic Sensors

-The SMART MIC-1 features two built-in Ultrasonic Sensors.
+The SMART MIC-1 features two built-in Ultrasonic Sensors (microphones).

-- Two sensors provide redundancy for added reliability. - A single Ultrasonic Sensor is in use at a time. - The SMART MIC-1 has a sensitivity calibration system which can test each Ultrasonic Sensor and automatically switch to the sensor with the best test result. - The Ultrasonic Sensors have a cardioid pickup pattern, therefore the front of the SMART MIC-1 should be pointed towards the expected source of sound.
+- Two sensors provide redundancy for added reliability. - A single Ultrasonic Sensor is in use at a time. - The SMART MIC-1 will automatically switch between sensors based on programmed calibration testing.

+NOTE: The Ultrasonic Sensors have a cardioid pickup pattern, therefore the front of the SMART MIC-1 should be pointed towards the expected source of sound.

-5.5 Ultrasonic Speaker
+5.3 Ultrasonic Speaker and Calibration

-- The SMART MIC-1 features an Ultrasonic Speaker output between the two Ultrasonic Sensors. - The Ultrasonic Speaker is used to generate a signal which is then used to measure the sensitivity of each Ultrasonic Sensor. - The Ultrasonic Speaker functions are configured within a Settings Profile.
+The SMART MIC-1 features an Ultrasonic Speaker, located between the two Ultrasonic Sensors.
+The Ultrasonic Speaker is used to generate a signal which is used to measure the sensitivity of each Ultrasonic Sensor.
+The SMART MIC-1 will then switch to the sensor with the better measurement.